This post may contain affiliate links. Please read my disclosure policy.

 Nutrient-packed farro for the win

 I adore farro, the nutty whole grain that looks like chubby version of brown rice.
-If you’re looking to add more really tasty whole grains into your meals, farro is my top recommendation!
+If you’re looking to add more really tasty whole grains into your meals, farro salads with vegetables or this warm farro risotto recipe are my top recommendations!

 Farro is also on my list of 10 Best Pantry Staples — it’s an essential ingredient to keep on hand for those days when quick, healthful meals are in order.